 It’s always a good idea to ask permission before putting anyone in frame, especially if you’re using your phone.
 People can’t tell if you’re reading your e-mails and texts or streaming/filming.
 Clearly indicate you’re filming and make sure the person understands and acknowledges you.
 Don’t assume it’s okay because sometimes it’s not.

-All sessions are streamed and recorded.
+All sessions are recorded.
 Please sit behind the camera if you don’t wish to appear in the videos.
-There is a well-marked camera (facing away from the walkway) in the lobby for interactions between in-person and remote attendees.

 Keep it polite, and everyone will have a good time.